khorevaa/processman/README.md

 It runs on macOS and Linux.
 It requires Go 1.14 at least.

+## Status

+processman is in early stages of development.
+See TODO list.

+Please don't hesitate to open an issue or PR to improve processman.

 ## Usage

 With a properly configured Golang environment: